Luffytaro22/Portfolio-Mobile-First-Skeleton/readme.md

 * Any device with a width of at least 375px.

 ### Setup
-Clone this repository to your desired folder: \n
+Clone this repository to your desired folder:
 `git clone https://github.com/Luffytaro22/Portfolio-Mobile-First-Skeleton.git`

 ### Deployment